 def scrolldown(e)

-Links Bar: At the top and bottom of each chapter of this
+5-1 Links bar.
+At the top and bottom of the web version of

-Hidden Head: There’s a good chance your browser is still
+5-2 Hidden head.
+There’s a good chance your browser is still

 showing scripts, styles, and page titles at the top of every page you